cloudflare/cloudflare-docs/content/zaraz/advanced/load-custom-managed-component.md

 ## Deploy a Managed Component to Cloudflare

 1. Open a terminal in your Managed Component’s root directory.
 2. From there, run `npx managed-component-to-cloudflare-worker ./index.js my-new-counter-mc`, which will deploy the Managed Component to a specialized Cloudflare Worker.
 Change the path to your `index.js`.
-You can also rename the Component if you choose.
+You can also rename the Component.
 3. Your Managed Component should now be [visible on your account](https://dash.cloudflare.com/redirect?account=/workers-and-pages) as a Cloudflare Worker prefixed with `custom-mc-`.

 ## Configure a Managed Component in Cloudflare